This post was most recently updated in December 2019.

 I had a very fortunate experience getting started in Cambodian archaeology, but there was no planning whatsoever so I wouldn’t recommend it.
 Here’s some general recommendations.

-2. Learn Khmer.
-Learn Khmer.
-Learn Khmer.
-Most of your Khmer colleagues will speak English and you can get by without it.
-But you should really learn the language, it will take you much farther and it is helpful to read local literature and speak to people.
-I’ve had great experiences doing the intensive Khmer program at SEASSI.
+2. It is helpful to learn the local language of any place you are working.
+I’ve had a great experience doing the intensive Khmer program at SEASSI.
+However this program has lost their most effective and long-term instructors.
 You can get textbooks from my teacher Lokkru Frank Smith.
 I can also recommend the tutor I used when I was living in Phnom Penh.

 3. Before committing to a project, try to go to Cambodia and make sure you like it.
 Cambodia is not necessarily an easy place to live/work, but it can be fantastic.

-4. Be friendly, meet with people, volunteer to help on things.
-It’s important to be a good colleague to your Cambodian friends and colleagues.
+4. Be friendly and collegial.
+It’s important to be a good colleague.
 Working in Cambodia means being collaborative.
 Take on students to help train them, involve your Cambodian colleagues as equal partners on your project.
 Share the results of your research in a public forum in Cambodia.

 5. The government body responsible for the Angkor region is the APSARA Authority.
 The area around Preah Vihear temple is controlled by the Preah Vihear authority.
+Sambor Prei Kuk now also has its own Authority.
 The government body for archaeology in the rest of Cambodia is the Ministry of Culture and Fine Arts.
 Depending on your research interests, you want to be sure that you are speaking with the correct people in each of these departments.
 Check their websites if you need help figuring out who to speak with.

 6. Be patient.
 Things move slowly, your Cambodian colleagues will be overworked and underpaid.